danpub1/pb/gopb.md

     Old-Faithful.jpeg The most famous geyser!

 In case there is any ambiguity, a line starting with an exclamation point followed by a space should be treated as an image.
-If the file name contains spaces or single quotes, it should be wrapped in single quotes to remove ambiguity.
-Any single quotes in the file name would then need to be doubled.
+If the file name contains spaces or backticks (\`), it may be wrapped in backticks to remove ambiguity.
+Any backticks or backslashes in the file name would then need to be escaped by preceding them with a backslash.

 Similarly, a line starting with a hash or pound sign (#) followed by a space should be treated as a line of text.

+    ! `Old Faithful's Erupting.jpeg`
     !
-'Old Faithful''s Erupting.jpeg'
-    !
 Steamboat Geyser.jpg
     # Two of the famous geysers in Yellowstone.

+### Captions

+Normally, a block of text goes all the way across the page.
+To make a text that corresponds to an image, include it on the same line:

+    `Steamboat Geyser.jpg` Steamboat Geyser is one of the famous ones in Yellowstone.
+    !
+Old Faithful's Erupting.jpeg # Old Faithful's Erupting!

 ### Wildcards